 The United Nations estimated that the world population reached seven billion in October 2011.

-In 2011, Haub's updated figure for the total number of humans who have ever lived was approximately 107 billion.
+In 2011, Haub updated the figure to estimate the total number of humans who have ever lived; the figure was approximately 107 billion.

-In 2011, the Han Chinese were the world's largest single ethnic group, constituting over 19% of the global population.
+In 2011, the Han Chinese constituted over 19% of the global population, making them the world's largest single ethnic group.

-In late 2011, according to the United Nations, the world population reached seven billion.
+In late 2011, according to the UN, the world population reached seven billion.

 According to the United States Census Bureau, the world population reached seven billion in March 2012.